What is DMX?

 DMX sends data in packets of up to 513 bytes:

-1. Start Code (1 byte): Always zero for standard lighting.
+1. Start Code (1 byte): Always zero for standard fixtures.

 4.2 Addressing and Universes

-1. A Universe is one set of 512 channels.
+1. A channel group consists of 512 channels.

-2. For large installations, multiple universes can be daisy‑chained or sent over Ethernet (via Art‑NET or sACN).
+2. For larger installations, multiple channel groups can be daisy-chained or sent over Ethernet (via Art-NET or sACN).

-3. DMX Address: The starting channel number for a fixture—critical to avoid two lights fighting over the same data.
+3. DMX Address: The starting channel number for a fixture—this is important to prevent two fixtures from using the same data.

 5.Setting Up a Basic DMX Network